ebabel-eu/music-quiz/README.md

 OAuth from the [https://developers.facebook.com/docs/facebook-login/login-flow-for-web/v2.1](Facebook login is documented) on the official Facebook developer website.
 The [https://developers.facebook.com/docs/plugins/login-button](login button is documented) on the same site.

-## Assembly community

-This is a product being built by the Assembly community.
-You can help push this idea forward by visiting [https://assembly.com/music-quiz](https://assembly.com/music-quiz).

-### How Assembly Works

-Assembly products are like open-source and made with contributions from the community.
-Assembly handles the boring stuff like hosting, support, financing, legal, etc. Once the product launches we collect the revenue and split the profits amongst the contributors.

-Visit [https://assembly.com](https://assembly.com) to learn more.

 ## Run from source once everything has been installed

 Each command in a separate terminal since they watch for changes (grunt and karma) or just run continuously (node):